 Today, the mindset of farmers has changed from being in tune with nature to being in tune with markets, as financial viability in farming and integration with formal market mechanisms overtakes the importance of food production, which is supported by welfare systems.
-Markets therefore need to be directed towards sustainable consumption and procurement processes for which differential growth models with social inclusion and capacity building are needed.
-It is important to have environmental services and identified eco-sensitive areas should be protected.
-Eco-regions instead of administrative boundaries can be used as planning units and Green social enterprises should also be promoted, including knowledge as an enterprise.
+Markets therefore need to be directed towards sustainable consumption and procurement processes for which differential growth models with

-Source GHC emissions by sector in 2007 (million tons of GC, eg) (MoEF, 2010)
+Source: GHG emissions by sector in 2007 (million tons of CO2 eq) (MoEF, 2010)

 For India and that of many other developing countries include green growth sectors include renewable energy, sustainable construction, water management, waste recycling and sustainable agriculture.
-Energy sector remains the highest contributor of GHG emissions from India, contributing 58% of the net CO2 equivalent (eq) emissions followed by, Industry (22%), Agriculture (17%) and Waste (3%).
+Energy sector remains the highest contributor of GHG emissions from India, contributing 58% of the net $\rm CO_2$ equivalent (eq) emissions followed by, Industry (22%), Agriculture (17%) and Waste (3%).
 These sectors are not only the major contributors to greenhouse gas emissions they are themselves vulnerable to climate change.